thaabomb/autocross-notes/README.md

 Do I need to switch to wider front tires to mitigate understeer?

-BMWCCA and PCA both host autocross events too.
+BMWCCA,PCA, and NASA host autocross events too.
 Consider joining their events to get more runs in.

 Fast out is more important than fast in.